Bowie Tours and Concert Performances

 1stCarnegie HallNew York CityUnited States Of America

-WKCR-FM benefit concert.
-David Bowie and John Cale join Steve Reich and Philip Glass in their show 'The First Concert Of The Eighties'.
-They perform one number, a John Cale composition entitled 'Sabotage'.
-David Bowie (viola), Gregor Kitzis (1st violin).
+WKCR-FM Benefit Concert 'New Music'.
+David Bowie joins John Cale to perform one number, a Cale composition entitled 'Sabotage', featuring David Bowie (viola), Gregor Kitzis (1st violin).

 1980 APRIL - Iggy Pop European Tour